 Over a period of approximately one year and with the cooperation of the payer community in the United States and two organisations that have been using diagnostic coding in dentistry for a significant period of time, the US effort resulted in a preliminary set of SNOMED CT terms that has was then been reviewed by the Dentistry SIG to ensure international relevance.
 All comments received prior to the April 2016 meeting of the Dentistry SIG in London were positive.
 At this meeting, the Dentistry SIG recommended that SNOMED International move forward with further development to make this work an official refset of SNOMED CT.
 In parallel, the SNOMED CT editors worked to include required new concepts in SNOMED CT so that all was completed for the July 2016 International release.

 The General Dentistry diagnostic refset (GD refset) primarily contains SNOMED CT findings.
 Most of these findings are disorders, but some of the terms are other types of findings dental clinicians may document as the rationale for providing a specific treatment or sequence of care.
 Further, the set includes a few attributes that allow clinicians to better define the extent of disease for the most common dental disease, caries.
-The entire refset consists of less than 250 terms as of March 2017.
+The entire refset consisted of less than 250 terms as of March 2017.